LantareCode/100DaysOfCode_JS/log.md

 Working on the drawing function for when a user clicks draw the value doesn't stay changed.

 **Folder Name:** 12 Drawing with Arrays

+### Day 77: Oct 19, 2016

+Fixed the main bug that I was stuck on, image now changes to user input.
+Still a couple of problems.
+But should be able to sort them out with giving some of the functions parameters.

+**Folder Name:** 12 Drawing with Arrays